microsoft/e8c22/ingestion/README.md

 * **Azure AI Project Client and Bing Grounding** for web search and AI agent responses.
 * **NewsAPI.org** for retrieving news articles from hundreds of sources.
+* **Kaggle news datasets** for local news article ingestion and extraction.
 * **Azure Blob Storage** for storing extracted article content.

 The app supports:

 * Initializing an AI agent with Bing Grounding, managing threads and messages, and extracting article contents.
 * Searching for recent and relevant news headlines and stories using NewsAPI.
+* Loading and processing news articles from a local Kaggle JSON file.
 * **Uploading extracted article content to Azure Blob Storage** for persistent storage and later retrieval.

 ---